googleapis/python-pubsub/docs/subscriber/index.rst

     subscriber.acknowledge(subscription_path, ack_ids)

-The method returns a :class:`~.pubsub_v1.types.PullResponse` instance that cointains a list of received :class:`~.pubsub_v1.types.ReceivedMessage` instances.
+The method returns a :class:`~.pubsub_v1.types.PullResponse` instance that contains a list of received :class:`~.pubsub_v1.types.ReceivedMessage` instances.

 If you want to **nack** some of the received messages (see :ref:`explaining-ack` below), you can use the :meth:`~.pubsub_v1.subscriber.client.Client.modify_ack_deadline` method and set their acknowledge deadlines to zero.
-This will cause them to expire instantly and the backend will try to re-deliver them.
+This will cause them to be dropped by this client and the backend will try to re-deliver them.

 .. code-block:: python